Essenceia/essenceia.github.io/content/projects/alibaba_cloud_fpga/index.md

 Although openOCD doesn't have sysmon support out of the box it would be worth while to build it to :
 1. Familize myself with openOCD scripting, usefull for building my ILA replacement down the line and when debugging
 2. Having an easy side channel to monitor FPGA operating parameters
-3. openOCD did have support for interfacing with the sysmon's ancestor, the ADC on the series 7, so it would be a nice contribution to add
+3. openOCD did have support for interfacing with the sysmon's ancestor, the XADC on the series 7, so it would be a nice contribution to add

 ## 3 - Figuring out the pinnout